BA (Hons) Acting for Stage and Screen

 Suitable candidates will receive an audition invitation

 All suitable candidates will be invited to discuss their work during an audition and interview that will last approximately 15 minutes.
+We may also ask you to take part in a one-hour workshop with other candidates.
 The interviewing tutor will be looking for:

 Modules